brunovilar/financial_transactions_classification/README.md

 # Financial Transactions Classification

-The goal this project is classifying financial transactions with respect to the kind of establishment in which the operation was performed.
+This project aims to classify financial transactions with respect to the kind of establishment in which the operation was performed.

 ## Repository Organization

 The repository was organized to share characteristics from experimental and production environments.
-Usually, both environments would be organized in separated repositories, to isolate the unstable and unstested experimental code from the production code.
+Usually, both environments would be contained in separated repositories to isolate the unstable and untested experimental code from the production code.
 For this assessment test, however, a common structure was created for simplicity.

 The structure is organized as follows:
  - `application`: The main directory of the project with code and notebooks.
    - `code`: Functions and classes that are used by notebooks or other applications.
-   - `data`: The location of `external`, `raw` and `processed` datasets used on experiments.
+   - `data`: The location of `external`, `raw` and, `processed` datasets used in experiments.
-   - `notebooks`: Jupyter notebooks used to analyze and pre-process data and perform experiments.
+   - `notebooks`: Jupyter notebooks are used to analyze and pre-process data and perform experiments.
  - `containers`: Directory with the definition of containers (`application` and `MLflow`).
  - `tests`: Directory with `unit` and `integration` tests.